MaazMS/versioncontrol/remote_repository /README.md

 1. It deletes a remote name.

 ## Show a remote name and repository url
-1. How to show a remote name and a repository url.
+1. How to show a remote name and a repository URL.
 1. `git remote -v`
-1. It shows a remote name and a repository url.
+1. It shows a remote name and a repository URL.